Total Shape is a reader-supported site. Purchases made through links may earn a commission. Learn more.

 female pinching her arm fat

-Experts suggest spreading protein intake throughout the entire day, that is, eating around 25–30 grams of protein each meal, to increase protein synthesis and maintain muscle mass [2].
+A study in the Current Opinion in Clinical Nutrition and Metabolic Care recommends distributing protein intake evenly throughout the day, aiming for 25–30 grams of protein per meal, to enhance protein synthesis and maintain muscle mass [2].

 Lose Weight